UAE e-Invoicing Frequently Asked Questions (FAQs)

 How will cross-border transactions comply with the PINT framework?
 Will traditional invoices be needed for countries that are not Peppol compliant?

 For cross-border transactions, UAE businesses must ensure that e-Invoices adhere to the UAE's PINT framework.
 If the foreign buyer is registered within the Peppol network, invoices will be transmitted electronically via their endpoint.
 If the buyer is not part of the Peppol network, the seller can issue traditional invoices (e.g., PDF) and send them through alternative channels such as email.
-However, the seller must still report these invoices to the FTA via their ASP to maintain compliance with UAE regulations.
+Regardless, UAE reporting via your ASP still applies to maintain compliance.

 Technical Integration: e-invoicing FAQ